MicrosoftDocs/security/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 ### Stakeholder team

-Your stakeholder team for this business scenario includes leaders across your organization who are invested in your security posture and are likely include the following roles:
+Your stakeholder team for this business scenario includes leaders across your organization who are invested in your security posture and are likely to include the following roles:

 | Program leaders and technical owners | Accountability |
 | --- | --- |